jacobduijzer/Spielerei/SolidFarm/README.md

 }
 ```

+The definition of the generics might seem a bit too complicated and many times ```TFilterObject``` and ```TCreateIn``` might be of the same type but, as I found out when using it in a real project, this is not always the case. [provide samples]

 ## Sample implementation

 An implementation of the interface I used a base class here because I filter on cow's and chickens which are both ```IAnimal```) could look like this: